modelscope/modelscope-studio/docs/components/antd/float_button/README-zh_CN.md

-# Button
+# FloatButton

+A button that floats at the top of the page.
 See [Ant Design](https://ant.design/components/float-button/) for more information.

 ## Examples